Business Registration in Ontario

 - A description of the business activity that will be performed

 - Your name and home address.
-(You must have an address where legal papers can be served; a post office box is not acceptable.)
-If you're registering the name of a partnership with ten or fewer partners, you must include the names and home addresses of all the partners.
+You must have an address where legal papers can be served — a post office box is not acceptable.
+If you're registering the name of a partnership with ten or fewer partners, you must include the names and home addresses of each partner.

-In Ontario, there are many options for registering the name of your business:
+In Ontario, there are many options for registering your business name:

 - Online through ServiceOntario ($60 to register or renew).
-You will receive your MBL immediately via email.
-One advantage to doing your business registration through the ServiceOntario website (or through their self-help workstations located throughout the province) is that you can also complete other necessary business forms electronically while you're at it, such as the Retail Sales Tax Vendor Permit (if you need to collect and remit the RST), the Employer Health Tax, and the Workplace Safety and Insurance Board.
+You will receive your MBL via email within two business days after registering.
+One advantage to registering through the ServiceOntario website is that you can also complete other necessary business forms electronically while you're at it, such as the Retail Sales Tax Vendor Permit (if you need to collect and remit the RST), the Employer Health Tax, and the Workplace Safety and Insurance Board.

 - Via the Canada Revenue Agency's Business Registration Online (BRO) service.
-The advantage to doing this is that you can also register for other CRA accounts you may need, such as GST/HST registration or Payroll Deductions.
+By doing this, you can also register for other CRA accounts you may need, such as GST/HST registration or Payroll Deductions.

 Note that a Master Business License must be renewed every five years.